Software engineering: History

-Beginning in the 1960s, software engineering was seen as its own type of engineering.
-Additionally, the development of software engineering was seen as a struggle.
-It was difficult to keep up with the hardware which caused many problems for software engineers.
-Problems included software that was over budget, exceeded deadlines, required extensive de-bugging and maintenance, and unsuccessfully met the needs of consumers or was never even completed.
-In 1968 NATO held the first Software Engineering conference where issues related to software were addressed: guidelines and best practices for the development of software were established.
+Beginning in the 1960s, software engineering was recognized as a separate field of engineering.

+The development of software engineering was seen as a struggle.
+Problems included software that was over budget, exceeded deadlines, required extensive debugging and maintenance, and unsuccessfully met the needs of consumers or was never even completed.

+In 1968, NATO organized the first conference on software engineering, which addressed emerging challenges in software development.
+The event played a key role in formalizing guidelines and best practices for creating reliable and maintainable software.